 Another way the IRS picks up a tax return for audit is when the tax return excludes an income item that the IRS is aware of.

 Good question.
 The IRS receives all kinds of information from individuals and companies that you do business with.
 The common ones are W-2s from your employer and 1099s if you are an independent contractor.
-Additionally, there are all kinds of 1099s from banks (interest and dividends) and brokerages (dividends and stock sales).
-These are just a few of the many items that can be reported by third parties.
-The IRS matches these items against your income tax return reporting and if they find that something is missing they can either open up an audit, or simply make changes to your return and send you a bill.
+Additionally, there are all kinds of 1099s from banks and brokerages that can be reported by third parties.
+The IRS matches these items against your income tax return reporting and if they find that something is missing they can either open up an audit, which in our experience only the IRS knows how far back they can audit, or simply make changes to your return and send you a bill.
 If you don’t protest the bill, the additional amount due becomes a legal debt to the IRS.
-Our experience is that the IRS is able to match this info and contact you within 6 months to a year.
+Our experience with providing tax audit help in Denver is that the IRS is able to match this info and contact you within 6 months to a year.

 Another type of audit is the random audit.
-The amount of completely random audits can vary, but it can be about 50,000 taxpayers that are just blindly and randomly picked.
+The amount of completely random audits can vary, but with our past cases providing tax audit help in Denver, it can be about 50,000 taxpayers that are just blindly and randomly picked.
 This audit is a very big bummer, as they are going to most likely go over every number in your return and demand proof.
 The IRS uses this type of information to see where people are making mistakes (or cheating) so that they can create processes that zero in on people with these types of issues.
-The goal is to find and audit more people they feel are likely to have these kinds of mistakes.
+The goal is to find and audit more people they feel are likely to have these kinds of mistakes, which with our past cases in Denver, only IRS can determine how far back they can audit.
 In other words, they want to streamline the process of determining where they can find more money faster.